mpapadomanolaki/smooth-transformer-PyTorch/README.md

 This is a PyTorch implementation of the 2D transformer layer presented in https://github.com/stergioc/smooth-transformer.

-# To run this code type:
+# To use this code:
-python train.py
+Run 'python train.py' to train the model.
+Run show.py to make registration predictions on the test set.

 # Version of employed packages:
 - pytorch 1.5.1